 When you’re exploring a city full of glass and steel, you will be surrounded by reflections.
 If you’re in the mood for landscapes, then bodies of water, such as rivers and lakes, are great locations to find them in nature.

-Inexperienced photographers enjoying a session of landscape photography may find that a CPL filter ruins any chance of capturing the reflection.
+Inexperienced photographers enjoying a landscape photography session may find that a CPL filter ruins any chance of capturing the reflection.

 Occasionally, the lighting in a scene may throw you a few challenges.
-For instance, a reflection of a landscape in a lake may appear a lot darker than the scene itself.
+For instance, a landscape reflection in a lake may appear a lot darker than the scene itself.
 In these instances, you may be able to use a filter to even out the light levels, but never be afraid to experiment.

 3. Throw Composition Rules out the Window